 Overall, we recommend this skin to anyone who hits hard in a heavy rock or metal band.
 Emperor X heads are affordable too, so you won’t end up breaking the bank.

 - Durable – The Emperor X can take a beating and will last for months.

 - Versatile – This item works well in upper-middle to low-end tones.

-Arguably the best thing about these skins is the ‘Floating Muffling System’, which basically acts as a pre-dampener to allow the skins to produce a more natural sound.
+Arguably the best thing about these skins is the ‘floating muffling system,’ which basically acts as a pre-dampener to allow the skins to produce a more natural sound.
 This saves you a lot of time and hassle stuffing blankets and pillows inside the drum cavity.

 Just be aware that these skins are really muted, so may not meet the specific tastes of some drumming styles.
-But, saying that, they seem to sound great in really heavy styles that need faster kick drum sections with little interference, like say death metal or thrash.
+However, they sound great in really heavy styles that need faster kick drum sections with little interference, like say death metal or thrash.